ccallawa/alyvix_doc/stylesheet.rst

 link along with the number (see also ``numfig_format`` and ``numfig_secnum_depth``), and the numbering starts over again within each subsection, and these aren't numbered.

-(Automatic section numbering is also possible: http://docutils.sourceforge.net/docs/ref/rst/directives.html#automatic-section-numbering)
+(Automatic section numbering is also possible with an extension to Sphinx: http://docutils.sourceforge.net/docs/ref/rst/directives.html#automatic-section-numbering)

 For Font Awesome icons, use the ``fa`` directive: